What does it mean to bike, walk and drive safely?

 Crosswalks are for pedestrians.

 As a driver, never block or park in a crosswalk.
 Preventing pedestrians from using designated crosswalks creates unsafe circumstances for all road users.

-Yield to crossing pedestrians.
+Stop for crossing pedestrians.

 Treat bicycles as motor vehicles.

 A bicyclist has the right to ride in the center of most road lanes.

 Maintaining the legal speed limit increases safety for all road users.
 School zone speed limits are especially important; as a driver be aware of children’s unpredictable movements in these zones.